Ike! Greenman

 An evil version of Minilla battles the Toho superhero Greenman.

 Go!
 Greenman (行け! グリーンマン, Ike!
-Greenman) is a tokusatsu television series Kyodai Hero kaiju produced by Toho in 1973.
-It ran from November 12, 1973, to September 27, 1974.
+Greenman) is a Kyodai Hero kaiju tokusatsu television series produced by Toho in 1973.
+It ran from November 12, 1973, to September 27, 1974, broadcast as a segment in Nippon TV's children's program Ohayo!
+Kodomo Show, and consisted of 52 weekly episodes, with each episode divided into 3 segments aired over 3 days (156 segments in total).
 It emerged as a follow-up series to Ike!
 Godman, but the two share no continuity.
 Compared to the anthology-like storylines of Ike!
 Godman, Go!
 Greenman has a single overarching plot.

 Synopsis

 Deep beneath Japan, a demonic orange, fang-faced creature with glowing red eyes called Maoh awakes in Hell and plots his escape after being imprisoned there by God.
-But, in order to do this, he has to obtain the blood of human children and summons his cowardly purple jellyfish-like female servant Tonchiki to assist him.
-Through her he uses beak-faced, pointy-headed clay doll phantom warriors called Maoh-no Teshita ("Minions of Maoh") that can be transformed into hideous kaiju to complete his task.
+But in order to do this, he has to obtain the blood of human children and summons his cowardly purple jellyfish-like female servant Tonchiki to assist him.
+Through her, he uses beak-faced, pointy-headed clay doll phantom warriors called Maoh-no Teshita ("Minions of Maoh") that can be transformed into hideous kaiju to complete his task.
 A set of four special minions, dubbed the 'Kaijin', appeared towards the end of the series, each bearing unique abilities and fighting without the requirement to transform.

 However, his plans are quickly foiled after the mighty robot Greenman, a self-described "envoy of God" who can grow to giant size and fire missiles from his chest, descends from space to do battle against Maoh's pawns.
 After his first battle on Earth, he gives the kids two devices called 'Green Calls' which can be used to summon him whenever the children are in danger.